 Prior to joining the ACLU, Gilles was a civil litigator in Boston, including at the law firms of Choate Hall & Stewart LLP and Todd & Weld LLP.

 Gilles clerked for Judge Thomas M. Golden of the United States District Court for the Eastern District of Pennsylvania.
-Gilles received his J.D. from UCLA School of Law where he was the Chief Comments Editor.
+Gilles received his J.D. from UCLA School of Law where he was the Chief Comments Editor of the UCLA Law Review.
 He received his B.A. and M.A. in history from Washington University in St. Louis.
 He is admitted to practice law in the state and federal courts in New Hampshire.
 His publications and appearances include:

 - “Added Protections Of NH Constitution Must Be Afforded Meaning,” New Hampshire Bar News, Dec.
 17, 2014, at 4-5 (with Charles G. Douglas III)

 - “There’s No Law Against Asking For Help,” Nashua Telegraph, Aug.
 22, 2014

 - “Why Voting In NH Is Not Reserved For State Residents,” New Hampshire Union Leader, Aug.
 1, 2014, at A7 (with William Christie, Alan Cronheim, and Benjamin Siracusa Hillman)

 - “To Keep Libertarians Off The Ballot, NH Violates Their Rights,” New Hampshire Union Leader, July 23, 2014, at A7

 - “Religious Freedom In The News: From Hobby Lobby To Public Prayer,” NHPR’s The Exchange, May 14, 2014

 - “Why We Sued To Overturn NH’s Education Tax Credit,” New Hampshire Union Leader, Apr.
 22, 2014, at A7